carllocos/webSecurityAnalysis/README.md

 When you restart Firefox, an additional window should popup.
 This is normal and means that the extension is correctly loaded.
 Otherwise, something went wrong.

+**VERY IMPORTANT:** when you test the JSFlow examples make sure to close the window that pops up when you access the example page.
+For unknown reasons, when that window is left open, the display of the alert box is inconsistent in the execution of the examples.
+More precisely, the dialog box message varies and sometimes the dialog box does not even appear.
+I suspect a bug in the extension tool.

 ## Accessing Examples